cosmosdevs/atom2021/peggy_on_the_hub.md

 In April 2020, Althea proposed an [DeFi enabled Ethereum bridge for Cosmos](https://blog.althea.net/defi-enabled-ethereum-bridge-for-cosmos/) for a DEFI enable PegZone.

-The Interchain Foundation has provided [Althea](https://blog.althea.net/solid-foundations-for-peggy/)with resources to implement the technical components of this vision.
+The Interchain Foundation has provided [Althea](https://blog.althea.net/solid-foundations-for-peggy/) with resources to implement the technical components of this vision.

 Althea is developing a Cosmos SDK [module](https://github.com/cosmos/peggy/tree/althea-peggy)+ solidity contracts here.